hanjingo/doc/interview.md

 #### What's the difference between top-down and bottom-up dynamic programming?

 Top-down starts from the top and breaks down the problem recursively, while bottom-up builds solutions iteratively from the smallest subproblems.

+#### Given an array and a target, how'd you use dynamic programming to find the two numbers that add up to the target?

+Using dynamic programming to fix this problem is **NOT RECOMMEND**, it's the worst choice with time complexity = O(n × target) in average case.

+For more info, see: [Dynamic Programming](ALGO/LEET_CODE/dynamic_programming.md)

 ### Greedy Algorithm